ViceVersa special on food chains

-During the conference Making The Connection - Value Chains for transforming smallholder agriculture, organised in Addis Abeba from 6-9 November 2012 by CTA and partners, Joost Guijt of the Centre for Development Innovation, Wageningen UR facilitated the conference session, Involving Smallholders in Modern Value Chains.
+During the conference Making The Connection - Value Chains for transforming smallholder agriculture, organised in Addis Abeba from 6-9 November 2012 by CTA and partners, Joost Guijt of the Wageningen Centre for Development Innovation, Wageningen University & Research facilitated the conference session, Involving Smallholders in Modern Value Chains.

 Profits for Africa

 Development aid is difficult to combine with the profit-minded approach taken by the business world - at least, for a long time this was the conviction of aid workers and politicians.
 Not any more.
 The practical, market-oriented thinking of Dutch entrepreneurs is now seen as precisely what is needed to combat poverty in developing countries.
-Read the full article in the Resource magazine, based on interviews with among others CDI staff.
+Read the full article in the Resource magazine, based on interviews with among others Wageningen Centre for Development Innovation staff.

 2-2 Tango Tool, Agri-Hub Rwanda